-To get a feel for who we are as a people check out the overview of life in New Zealand in Te Ara, the Encyclopedia of New Zealand.
+To get a feel for who we are as a people, visit 'New Zealand in Brief' - an overview of life in New Zealand in the Encyclopedia of New Zealand' (Te Ara').

 Ask and watch

-We New Zealanders are great travellers and we understand that adjusting to somewhere new can be different.
+Kiwis are great travellers and we understand that adjusting to somewhere new can be different.

-Whether it's a picnic on the beach, a hāngi at your child's school or a barbeque with neighbours, you'll find that food and friendship go hand-in-hand in New Zealand.
+Whether it is a picnic on the beach, a hāngi (traditional Māori method of cooking food in an earth oven) at your child's school, or a barbeque with neighbours, you will find that food and friendship go together in New Zealand.

 The legal age for buying alcohol in New Zealand is 18.
 There are strict rules against providing alcohol for people under that age.

 Smoking is increasingly rare in New Zealand and is prohibited in public buildings, including bars and restaurants.

 Generally, people are expected to smoke outside.
 If you want to smoke, it is polite to ask the people around you if they mind, even if you are outside.

 There is a programme called Quitline to help people who want to give up smoking.
 Call 0800 778 778 for details.

 Shared morning or afternoon teas are very common at work.
 Often they are to celebrate someone’s birthday or other special events in the team.